Enhancing engagement with sport and exercise

 Drawing upon sociology, anthropology, psychology, economics, public health and physical education, we conduct large-scale practice-changing research that focuses on how sport, exercise and physical activity can enrich the quality of daily lives, across the lifespan.

-Our collective research seeks to understand reasons for non-participation, methods of optimum engagement and multisectoral strategies and actions to get our nation more active.
+Our collective research seeks to understand the barriers to participation, the best ways to engage and strategies involving different sectors, to get the nation more active.

-Through leadership, knowledge translation, partnerships, training, education and advocacy we work closely with relevant stakeholders to ensure a direct impact of our research on national and international policy and practice.
+Through leadership, knowledge translation, partnerships, training, education and advocacy we work closely with multiple stakeholders to ensure the direct impact of our research on national and international policy and practice.

 Physical activity promotion in a secure mental health setting